Australia - Oceania

 The practical budget pressure usually comes from three places: lodging around AUD 210-320 mid-range in the CBD, South Bank, or Fortitude Valley edge, meals around AUD 12-22 for breakfast or casual lunch, AUD 28-55 for a stronger dinner, and AUD 85+ once cocktails and destination dining lead the night, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Airtrain and ferries keep transport clear; budget pressure usually comes more from hotels and dining than from moving around.
+Transport is rarely the biggest problem once you know the rough picture: Airtrain and ferries keep transport clear; budget pressure usually comes more from hotels and dining than from moving around.

 Evenings in Brisbane are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.